mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

 }
 ```

-As you can see, we have to pass *PodcastPlayer* object via *environmentObject* method on our *View*.
-By doing this, we can easily access to *PodcastPlayer* by defining it with *@EnvironmentObject Property Wrapper*. @*EnvironmentObject* uses dynamic member lookup feature to find *PodcastPlayer* class instance in the *Environment*, that's why you even don't need to pass it via init method of *EpisodesView*.
+As you can see, we have to pass *PodcastPlayer* object via *environmentObject* modifier of our *View*.
+By doing this, we can easily access *PodcastPlayer* by defining it with *@EnvironmentObject Property Wrapper*. @*EnvironmentObject* uses dynamic member lookup feature to find *PodcastPlayer* class instance in the *Environment*, that's why you don't need to pass it via init method of *EpisodesView*.
 The *Environment* is the right way of *Dependency Injection in SwiftUI*.
 It works like magic.

 #### @Environment
 As we discussed in the previous chapter, we can pass custom objects into the *Environment* of a *View* hierarchy inside *SwiftUI*.
 But *SwiftUI* already has an *Environment* populated with system-wide settings.
 We can easily access them with *@Environment Property Wrapper*.